wpanas/wpanas.github.io/_posts/2019-12-01-this-week-i-learned-5.md

 ---
-title: "This week I learned #5 - how to setup reactive client with OAuth in Spring Boot"
+title: "This week I learned #5 - How to setup reactive client with OAuth in Spring Boot"
 categories: learning
 description: I will show you how to setup WebClient with OAuth.
-This is also the summary of last four weeks of learning.
+It is also the summary of last four weeks of learning.
 ---

 # WebClient with OAuth